ingram1107/zettel-notes/lit/@Takanori2020.md

 referred by the term Employment Ice Age Generation (就職氷河期世代, Shuushoku Hyougaki Sedai) and Lost Generation (失われた世代, Ushinawareta Sedai).

-During the Employment Ice Age, the talent and job search ratio dropped below 0.60, accompanied by a sharp rise of unemployment rate to higher than 5%.
+During the Employment Ice Age, the talent, and job search ratio dropped below 0.60, accompanied by a sharp rise of unemployment rate to higher than 5%.
 It especially hit hard against young male employees as their unemployment rate reached 11.6% which is the highest since 1968.
 This resulted in a drastic